General Breeding Information |

 |

-most circumstances, but some species will require adjustments
+some species will require adjustments to their environment.

 can occur, especially in females.
 Make sure you research